 - If a FSBO property (For Sale By Owner) is discovered that might fit your criteria, you should be provided the option of seeing such properties as well.

 If such is your choice home, your buyer agent needs to find a way “to make it work”.

-These obligations are extensively taught and emphasized by the industry, and well understood by all Realtors®.
+These obligations are extensively taught and emphasized by the industry, and are well understood by all Realtors®.

 In the majority of transactions, compensation to the buyer’s agent is paid to the agent at close of escrow appearing as a reduction in the net cash to the Seller